akornatskyy/wheezy.web/doc/tutorial.rst

 file, in-memory storage, etc.), it encapsulates operations performed and provides object-oriented view of the persistence layer.

-Accordingly to problem statement, we need two things here: a way to get a list of greetings and ability to add a greeting.
+Accordingly to the problem statement, we need two things here: a way to get a list of greetings and ability to add a greeting.

-Since we have database and a way to obtain database object we can add repository (file ``repository.py``)::
+Since we have a database and a way to obtain database objects we can add repository (file ``repository.py``)::

     from models import Greeting